motech/motech/docs/source/get_started/config.rst

     - login.mode - Can be repository or openId (case insensitive).
     - provider.name - OpenId? provider name, mandatory in case login mode is openId.
     - provider.url - OpenId? provider url, mandatory in case login mode is openId.

+* Security configurations(For more details you should read the :std:ref:`security configuration section <security-configuration>`):
+    - security.required.email - Indicates whether you must provide an email address when creating the user.
+    - security.failure.login.limit - The permissible number of incorrect login attempts, default value is 0.
+After this limit is reached the user is blocked.
+After a successful login counter is reset.
+If the value is 0 then blocking is inactive.
+    - security.session.timeout - The session timeout in seconds, default 30 minutes.
+After this time session will be closed.
+    - security.password.minlength - The minimum length of the password, default 0. if the value is 0 then length checking is disabled.
+    - security.password.validator - The password validator, it specify password rules e.g. 1 number, 1 special character.
+Can take none, lower_upper(at least 1 uppercase and lowercase), lower_upper_digit(at least 1 uppercase, lowercase and digit), lower_upper_digit_special(at least 1 uppercase, lowercase, digit and special character) as values, default none validator is used.

 * Activemq configurations:
     - jms.queue.for.events - Queue name to hold motech event messages.
 Optional, default value is QueueForEvents.